Sunday, 31 July 2022

 In Short,

 It's very Ardbeg, very peaty with liquorice and some white fruits.
 But despite the uncompromising violence of the product, I’m not very impressed, it lacks a little depth, variety.
-Nothing particularly original.
+There's nothing particularly original here.
 And when I see the price, I think it’s inappropriate.

 Score : 89